cyberark/secretless-broker/design/simpler-configuration.md

-The one exception to this syntax is the `literal` provider, which no longer ever needs to be referenced by its `credentialProvider` identifier but instead is invoked by simply providing the `secretKey` and the string value that the key should be set to:
+The one exception to this syntax is the `literal` provider, which no longer ever needs to be referenced by its `credentialProvider` identifier but instead is invoked by simply providing the `secretName` and the string value that the key should be set to:
 ```yaml
 credentials: